 The aforementioned USA JOBS is the premier resource for federal government job postings.
 This is the first place to direct your attention if you are searching for federal jobs, not just in D.C. but nationwide.
 There are also federal jobs posted in Pioneer Careers in the OCI & Job Listings tab.
 Be sure to use the Industry filter and select all that might apply to your area(s) of interest.

 In addition to that, one should also conduct a significant amount of research on individual agencies to assess hiring needs and initiatives of various departments and agencies.
 This will help focus the job search and determine which agencies/departments to target.
 As a DU student, you should also know that you are part of a huge network of DU students and alums, many of whom have found work in the federal government.
-You might want to take time to identify these individuals on LinkedIn or in Pioneer Connect to gather information on how they found their jobs, what it’s like to work where they work, what you should be looking out for, and other general advice.
+You might want to take time to identify these individuals on LinkedIn to gather information on how they found their jobs, what it’s like to work where they work, what you should be looking out for, and other general advice.